The concept of a healing crisis is not new.

 The thing to bear in mind is that a healing crisis is a normal and healthy process.
 The body only allows what it can handle.
 Like everything with a life force, its instinct is to heal and to survive.
 Case in point – what toxins the body cannot eliminate, it stores in fat.
 This is a protective mechanism.
 The body is simply amazing.

 Oftentimes, people do recognize that while they may feel uncomfortable and even sickly, the symptoms are not out of the ordinary and even represent something beneficial that’s going on.

 It is also important for people not to expect a healing crisis.
 Some symptoms are so mild that they may go unnoticed and in some modalities such as Jin Shin Jyutsu, a healing crisis is less common.
 It may be more of a gentle unfolding.
 This doesn’t mean one modality is better than another.
-Each individual is different and so many factors come into play.
-As Julie Ann, a meditation and Jin Shin Jyutsu Self-Help Teacher, points out, your body will release whatever it needs to, in whatever form.
+Every individual is different and so many factors come into play.
+The body is intelligent and it releases what it needs to, what it is ready for.